NaveedHossain2026/CST8915-Lab8/README.md

 RabbitMQ also uses a StatefulSet with persistent storage.
 Data is stored in /var/lib/rabbitmq on a PersistentVolume. ​​Because data is stored on an external Azure Managed Disk, messages will not be lost during pod failures, and any queued orders will be recovered when the RabbitMQ application restarts.

+## Challenges

+Due to Azure subscription limitations, I was not able to deploy DALL-E 3 for this lab.

 ## Acknowledgments

 I used Gemini for guidance, troubleshooting errors, and resolving technical blockers during the lab.

-Due to Azure subscription limitations, I was not able to deploy DALL-E 3 for this lab.